Business Broadband T&Cs

 5.4 We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
 This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation; for breach of your legal rights in relation to the services including the right to receive services which are: as described and match information we provided to you; of satisfactory quality; fit for any particular purpose made known to us; and supplied with reasonable skill and care.

 5.5 We are not liable for business losses.
-The services provided to you under this contract are only for domestic and private use.
 If you use the services for any commercial, business or re-sale purpose we will have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity.

 6. Changes to our contract